 It is instructive to compare this systematically derived algorithm to the textbook presentation of similar DP algorithms such as the quasi-polynomial knapsack problem \citep{kleinberg-2005,emoto-2012}.
-We have obtained this polymorphic implementation by starting from a simple and obviously correct recurrence, and by provably correct derivation steps, arrived at the new, computationally efficient recurrence above which solves the constrained problem.
-Often, the solutions obtained this way resemble hand-coded DP algorithms which involve ad-hoc and specific reasoning, and where we have to resort to special case analysis to demonstrate correctness and computational complexity, after the algorithm is coded.
+We have obtained this DP algorithm by starting from a specification and by provably correct derivation steps, arrived at the new, computationally efficient recurrence above which solves the constrained problem.
+Often, the solutions obtained this way resemble hand-coded DP algorithms which involve ad-hoc and specific reasoning where we have to resort to special case analysis to demonstrate correctness and computational complexity, after the algorithm is coded.